-National life wage is not applicable, but recommended – but national minimum wage is applied by HM revenue and tariff.
-Currently, 1.3 UK employers have voluntarily signed up to pay their employees ‘real life wages’ to ensure their employees receive a fair day’s wage.
+The national living wage is not applicable but recommended – but the national minimum wage is applied by HM revenue and tariff.
+Currently, 1.3 UK employers have voluntarily signed up to pay their employees ‘real-life wages’ to ensure their employees receive a fair day’s wage.
 You can read more about the new changes here.

 How is the basic wage calculated?

 Calculate the annual salary from the Hourly Wage.
 Multiply the number of hours you work each week with your hourly wage.
 Multiply this number by 52 (the number of weeks in a year).
 If you make $ 20 per hour and work 37.5 hours per week, your annual salary is x 20 x 37.5 x 52, or $ 39,000.

 How do people live on the minimum wage?

 - Keep accommodation costs in the bay.

 - Consider transportation costs.

 - Keep the id in the grocery sector.

 - Look for cheap or free entertainment options.